What is Firmware & How to Update Your Netgear Router Safely?

 - Get the most recent firmware version.

-Go to the Admin Panel:
+Access the Admin Panel:

-To update the firmware, navigate to:
+To upgrade the firmware, go to:

 - Select Router Update under Advanced > Administration.